mobily-enterprises/best-webdriver/README.md

 Please note that in this guide it will always be assumed that the code is placed in `// ...add more code here`, and that the async function, require and session creation won't be repeated.

 ### Sessions on remote webdrivers and proxys

+TODO.
+Documentation will be finished in the first week of February 2018